alexisvisco/amigo/docs/docs/02-quick-start/02-initialize.md

 To start using mig, you need to initialize it.
 This process creates few things:
 - A `migrations` folder where you will write your migrations.
-- A `.amigo` folder where mig stores its configuration and the main file to run migrations.
+- A `migrations/db` folder where mig stores its configuration and the main file to run migrations.
 - A migration file to setup the table that will store the migration versions.

 To initialize mig, run the following command: